Licensed Practical Nursing

 - Contact Us

 - Estimated Expenses

 - TEAS Exam Information

 - Information Sessions

 Licensed Practical Nursing Program

-The 2016 application for Practical Nursing is now available.
+The 2017 application for Practical Nursing will be available soon.

 The Nursing Program at Edmonds Community College prepares individuals to become Licensed Practical Nurses.
 It has received approval by the Washington State Nursing Care Quality Assurance Commission.
 Graduates receive a certificate of proficiency in practical nursing.

 The program is designed for students who hold a valid CNA license in Washington State and are currently working in a direct patient care profession such as nursing assistant, medical assistant or surgical technician.